romainbou/passwanager/README.md

 ### Database configuration
 Required: MySQL database

-Use the file `database.sql` in the root folder to import the database Create a mysql user and database called `passwanager` Set its password to `i4BKwffH244SdtfR` or change it in the file `src/main/resources/META-INF/persistence.xml`
+Use the file `passwanager.sql` in the root folder to import the database Create a mysql user and database called `passwanager` Set its password to `i4BKwffH244SdtfR` or change it in the file `src/main/resources/META-INF/persistence.xml`